Skip to content

 • wd context clear removes the file entirely

-• --json works for all four subcommands when you want machine-readable output
+• --json works for all subcommands

 Scan your local Wrangler configs and generate wrangler-deploy.config.ts.
 Run this once when adopting wrangler-deploy in a repo that already has wrangler.jsonc or wrangler.json.